xob0t/google_photos_mobile_client/readme.md

     adb logcat | grep "auth%2Fphotos.native"
     ```

-4. If you are already using Revanced - remove Google Account from GmsCore.
+4. If you are already using ReVanced - remove Google Account from GmsCore.
-5. Open Google Photos Revanced on your device and log into your account.
+5. Open Google Photos ReVanced on your device and log into your account.
 6. One or more identical GmsCore logs should appear in the terminal.
 7. Copy text from `androidId=` to the end of the line from any log.
-8. That is it! 🎉
+8. That's it! 🎉

-### Option 2 - Offical apk.
+### Option 2 - Official apk.
 Root required

 <details>
   <summary><strong>Click to expand</strong></summary>